The Power of Interactive Marketing Content to Attract & Convert Customers

 A word of caution.
 Tools like these can be helpful, but be sure to create them with integrity.
 Meaning, don't inflate numbers, don't have every response be "you need our help," and don't in any way trick the prospect into believing they need your product or service when they really don't.

 Most apps are the ultimate in providing IMC, but developing them can be cost-prohibitive.
 I must admit that I learned about the Charmin Sit or Squat app while doing background research for this article, but I found it so fun, I'm including it.
 The app helps consumers find clean public restrooms nearby.
 "Clean" bathrooms mean it's safe to sit, whereas in dirty ones, you'd want to squat.
+As a woman and a parent, I found this delightfully relevant.

-It checks off all four points of my definition: sought by the prospect, interactive, provides value and supports the brand!
+It checks off all four points of my definition: it's sought by the prospect, interactive, provides value and supports the brand!

 Other IMC Tools

 Free tools or "light" versions.
 Canva is one of my all time favorite vendors for this purpose.
 You can create great graphics for free, but only by upgrading to their Canva for Work can you unlock additional features like resizing, brand kits and animation.
+Neil Patel's Ubersuggest is another fantastic one.

 Surveys and Quizzes*